On synthetic interval data with predetermined subject partitioning, and partial control of the variables' marginal correlation structure: Genetic profiles defined by correlated SNPs - A GWA study

-The Linkage Disequilibrium structure within the simulated data set can be seen in Figure 6(b).
+The Linkage Disequilibrium structure within the simulated data set is shown in Figure 4(b).
 Due to the symmetry in the clustering algorithm, we observe a notable simulated correlation structure between homogenous groups, not observed in the real dataset.
-Figure S6, in the Supplemental material, Section S5, shows this more clearly, as the focus is on the first 99 SNPs, ignoring the last 101 uncorrelated Polymorphisms.
-In the next Section, we discuss in more detail the issue of controlling the between-group correlations independently of within-group correlations.
+Figure S9, in the Supplementary Material, Section S5, shows this more clearly, as the focus is on the first 99 SNPs, ignoring the last 101 uncorrelated Polymorphisms.
+In the next section, we discuss in more detail the issue of controlling between-group correlations independently of within-group correlations.